jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

    * - -f, --flush
      - Flush MO routing table

+.. note:: MO Route is used to route inbound messages (SMS MO) through two possible channels: http and smpps (SMPP Server).

 MO Router helps managing Jasmin's MORoutingTable, which is responsible of providing routes to received SMS MO, here the basics of Jasmin MO routing mechanism: